Thursday, September 28, 2017 — The Museum of Modern Art, New York

 "Landscapes of Control: Harlem’s Black Power Urbanism in the Suburban Age"

 Brian Goldstein, Swarthmore College

 Jennifer Gray, The Museum of Modern Art, New York

 Please register at wallach.columbia.edu.

-Presented in association with the exhibition, Living in America: Frank Lloyd Wright, Harlem & Modern Housing, which has been curated by The Temple
+Presented in association with the exhibition, Living in America: Frank Lloyd Wright, Harlem & Modern Housing, which was curated by The Temple

 Hoyne Buell Center for the Study of American Architecture at Columbia University’s Graduate School of Architecture, Planning, and Preservation (GSAPP),

-and is co-presented by The Miriam and Ira D. Wallach Art Gallery and and The Avery Architectural and Fine Arts Library, in correlation with Frank Lloyd
+and was co-presented by The Miriam and Ira D. Wallach Art Gallery and and The Avery Architectural and Fine Arts Library, in correlation with Frank Lloyd

 Wright at 150: Unpacking the Archive, on view at The Museum of Modern Art, New York through October 1, 2017.
 Columbia's School of the Arts is an